 CEST was released a month or so before public sector IR35 changes in 2017 and has been widely criticised for many reasons, such as; ignoring key aspects of the IR35 legislation and being dismissed in more than one IR35 case.
 You can find out more here.

-For an accurate review of IR35 status, we advise you order a professional IR35 contract review, along with a thorough examination of your working practices.
+For an accurate review of IR35 status, we advise you to order a professional IR35 contract review, along with a thorough examination of your working practices.
 Given working practices often change, a status review is recommended every 6 months.

 What if I disagree with an employment status decision?